Camelback Mountain, Arizona

 The Vibe: Old Town has so much charm — plus some seriously fun mid-century modern architecture — along with sophisticated dining, an abundance of public art, and some surprisingly tasty Arizona wines.
 Away from the city’s commercial hub, you’ll enjoy hikes or 4x4 excursions amid dazzling desert vistas, especially at sunrise or sunset.
 To learn more about Scottsdale, check out our expert-approved guide.

-Where to Stay: Hotel Valley Ho offers a fun Mad Men ambience, spacious rooms, two pools, and walkable access to Old Town’s fantastic happy hours and award-winning dining.
-The property was built in 1956 and refurbished in 2005.
-Now, the hotel exudes a youthful vibe (especially at the main pool on Saturdays), as well as a nostalgic allure.
-Rates from $94 per night.
+Where to Stay: Hotel Valley Ho offers a fun Mad Men ambiance, spacious rooms, two pools, and walkable access to Old Town’s fantastic happy hours and award-winning dining.
+The 1956-era property exudes a youthful vibe (especially at the main pool on Saturdays) plus a nostalgia-inducing allure.

-For Foodies: Three spots not to miss are Postino Café Highland for great happy hour specials (all wines by the glass are $5 until 5 p.m. and the savory-and-sweet bruschetta is $15 for four selections).
+For Foodies: Three spots not to miss are Postino Café Highland for great happy hour specials.
 For delicious Arizona whites, rosés, and reds, head to Merkin Vineyards.
-While you’re in town, try to snag a reservation at FnB, where you’ll enjoy delicious dishes prepared by James Beard Award-winning Chef Charleen Badman.
-You can also grab a seat at the bar and enjoy dishes like lamb loin; bluenose bass; and a salad topped with strawberries, beets, and goat cheese.
-Main courses from $26.
+While in town, try to snag a reservation at FnB, where you’ll enjoy delicious dishes prepared by James Beard Award-winning chef Charleen Badman.

 For Shoppers & Relaxation Seekers: In addition to its art galleries, Old Town is home to many eclectic boutiques, along with top retailers and contemporary brands at Fashion Square.
-The VH Spa at the Hotel Valley Ho and The Spa at The Boulders are both top spots to rejuvenate — with the latter offering the bonus of outdoor relaxation area (complete with a meditation labyrinth) with views of the Sonoran Desert.
+The VH Spa at Hotel Valley Ho and The Spa at The Boulders are both top spots to rejuvenate — with the latter offering the bonus of an outdoor relaxation area (complete with a meditation labyrinth) plus stunning Sonoran Desert views.

 Days Three and Four: Sedona